AarifCha/Statistical-Network/README.md

 $$\int_a^b dx f(x) \approx \frac{(b-a)}{N}\sum_{i=1, x_i\sim PDF}^N \frac{f(x_i)}{PDF(x_i)}$$

-Choosing a PDf that decreases the variance of the integral will produce better results since the error of the estimation is proportional to the square root of the variance.
+Choosing a PDF that decreases the variance of the integral will produce better results since the error of the estimation is proportional to the square root of the variance.
 This gives us a loss function for a MLP to be trained on.
 But before that, we also review a little bit of inverse